SpencerJobe/MicroEngine/README.md

-The MicroEngine controls consist of a directional pad and three buttons X,C, and F. X and C are traditional "action" buttons, while the 'F' key looks like a start or menu button.
+The MicroEngine controls consist of a directional pad and three buttons X, C, and F. X and C are traditional "action" buttons, while the F key looks like a start or menu button.
 On the desktop, MicroEngine is controlled with the arrow keys that act as the directional pad, and the 'X', 'C', and 'F' letter-keys.
 On mobile devices MicroEngine listens for touch events on the virtual directional-pad and virtual buttons rendered on the page.